Blog /Marketing

-7 min read·February 2026
+7 min read 2026-02-21

-Most restaurants haven't touched WhatsApp marketing because it feels complicated.
+Most restaurants have not touched WhatsApp marketing because it feels complicated.
 Business API, message templates, opt-in requirements, per-message costs.
 But in 2026, the barrier has dropped significantly.
 WhatsApp Business API is accessible through platforms that handle the complexity for you, and the results are staggering: 98% open rates, 45-60% click rates, and response times measured in minutes, not days.
 This guide covers how restaurants can use WhatsApp for loyalty, review collection, and automated follow-ups.

 MetricEmailWhatsApp